 Read report here.

-During early childhood in Ontario, Liz (Cowie) Marshall’s family lived on a back-to-the-land commune, as chronicled in her personal documentary MIDIAN FARM.
+During early childhood in Ontario, Liz (Cowie) Marshall’s family lived on a back-to-the-land commune, as chronicled in her personal documentary Midian Farm.
 Her 2017 Masters of Fine Arts degree (MFA) in Cinema Production from York University, centred on the themes of Midian Farm as a unique 1970s Canadian social experiment.

-From 1999 – 2001, Liz Marshall worked as Media Director for the Non Governmental Organization War Child Canada.
-She directed the impactful MUSICIANS IN THE WARZONE (2001), produced by War Child Canada and MuchMusic, which followed Canadian music celebrities Chantal Kreviazuk, Raine Maida, the Rascalz, and David Usher to Iraq, Sierra Leone, and the Thai-Burmese border to shine a light on war-affected children.
-From 2006-2007, Liz directed and co-produced a trilogy of short documentaries for the Stephen Lewis Foundation about the HIV/AIDS pandemic across sub-Saharan Africa.
-GRANDMOTHERS: THE UNSUNG HEROES OF AFRICA helped launch the global Grandmothers to Grandmothers grassroots advocacy campaign.
+Liz Marshall worked as Media Director for the Non Governmental Organization War Child Canada and directed her first social-impact documentary Musicians In the WarZone (2001), produced by War Child Canada and MuchMusic, featuring Canadian music artists Chantal Kreviazuk, Raine Maida, the Rascalz, and David Usher in war zones Iraq and Sierra Leone, and at the Thai-Burmese border.
+From 2006-2007, Liz directed and co-produced a trilogy of short documentaries with the Stephen Lewis Foundation about the HIV/AIDS pandemic across sub-Saharan Africa affecting and impacting children, women, and grandmothers.

 Liz Marshall is an active member of the Canadian film community.
-She has been a member of DOC (Documentary Organization of Canada) since 2007, and she served for three terms (2011-2016) as an elected board member of the Toronto chapter of DOC, which formed the DOC Institute, the collective voice for Toronto’s indie documentary filmmakers.
-Liz is a member of the Directors Guild of Canada – BC Chapter, a provincial labour organization representing more than 1,900 key creative and logistical personnel working in the screen-based industries.
+She has been a member of DOC (Documentary Organization of Canada) since 2007, and served for three terms (2011-2016) as an elected board member of the Toronto chapter of DOC, which formed the DOC Institute – the collective voice for Toronto’s indie documentary filmmakers.
+Liz is a member of the Directors Guild of Canada – BC Chapter – a provincial labour organization representing more than 1,900 key creative and logistical personnel working in the screen-based industries.
 Liz is a core member of the Canadian chapter of Film Fatales, a global collective of female directors dedicated to the creation of more films and television by and about women.